 The treasurer shall be elected by the board.
-Under the supervision of the president, this officer shall be responsible for all accounting functions and for all funds of the university system and shall furnish to the board or to the president at any time requested a financial statement of the university and shall at least once during each fiscal year supply all members of the board with a combined revenue and expenditure report of the university.
+In consultation with the chief financial officer, this officer shall be responsible for all accounting functions and for all funds of the university system and shall furnish to the board or to the president at any time requested a financial statement of the university and shall at least once during each fiscal year supply all members of the board with a combined revenue and expenditure report of the university.
 The treasurer shall also perform other duties as may be assigned by the board or by the president.